ASEAN leaders to tackle regional crises in tropical resort - ExBulletin

 ASEAN has stopped inviting Myanmar’s military leaders to its biannual summits and would only allow non-political representatives to attend.
 Myanmar protested against this decision.

-In a further concern about Myanmar, Indonesian officials said on Sunday that 20 of their nationals, trafficked to Myanmar and coerced into committing cyber scams, had been released from Myawaddy township in Myanmar and brought to the Thai border over the weekend.
+In an additional concern about Myanmar, Indonesian officials said on Sunday that 20 of their nationals, who were trafficked to Myanmar and coerced into committing cyber scams, had been released from Myawaddy township in Myanmar and brought to the Thai border over the weekend.
 During the summit, ASEAN leaders planned to express concern over such human trafficking schemes in a joint statement, a draft copy of which was obtained by The Associated Press.

 Indonesian Foreign Minister Retno Marsudi said her country, as ASEAN chair, has approached the Myanmar crisis in a non-adversarial way.